 Shimmers: Greek-inspired dishes overlooking the Burj al Arab

-The food: Plates are just as photogenic and taste as good as they look.
+The food: The plates are just as photogenic and, happily, taste as good as they look.
 Flavours have a Greek inclination – think oregano-sprinkled halloumi, slow-braised moussaka, and locally-sourced chicken souvlaki – and there’s an excellent seafood selection, too.
 It’s also vegan-friendly, with options such as veggie carpaccio and baked artichoke for plant-based patrons.

 Madinat Jumeirah, Mina A’ Sala; jumeriah.com